 Our safeguarding & child protection officers are:

-Kerri Kassabian (Designated Child Protection & Safeguarding Deputy Officer)
+Kerri Kassabian (Designated Child Protection & Safeguarding Lead Officer)

-Hannah Darley (Head Teacher & Designated Child Protection Officer)
+Hannah Darley (Co-Headteacher, Designated Child Protection Officer & Deputy Safeguarding Lead)

-Simon Crawford (Deputy Headteacher & Designated Child Protection Officer)
+Simon Crawford (Co-Headteacher, Designated Child Protection Officer & Deputy Safeguarding Lead)

-Sarah Harker (Behaviour Support Worker & Designated Child Protection Officer)
+Sarah Harker (Senior Inclusion Worker & Designated Child Protection Officer)